-In addition to acquisition of public art through expenditure of funds from the public art commitment and expenditure of funds other financial contributions from the public art trust, the PARC shall have the authority to recommend in favor or against acceptance of suitable donations of art to the City Council.
+In addition to acquisition of public art through expenditure of funds from the public art commitment and expenditure of funds from the public art trust, the PARC shall have the authority to recommend in favor or against acceptance of suitable donations to the City Council.
 These works of art will be accepted unconditionally and free of all obligations and encumbrances.
 The City reserves the right to relocate donated artwork from time to time; and to not display a donated piece of art.